-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements as a whole.
-The other supplementary information is presented for purposes of additional analysis and is not a required part of the financial statements.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the System's basic financial statements.
+The other supplementary information is presented for purposes of additional analysis and are not a required part of the basic financial statements.